RealityCards/RealityCards-Contracts/GECO draft.md

 ### Team members
 Andrew Stanger- [LinkedIn](https://www.linkedin.com/in/andrew-stanger-351a3a170/)
 ### What project are you building
 Harber is an entirely new form of prediction market.
 It is completely unlike the existing prediction market solutions in that it creates a market in outcomes using NFTs- you no longer put money on a team, you *own* the team.
+The MVP is already mostly complete- see a video demo [here](https://www.youtube.com/watch?v=8SL40RFZESU)

 ![](https://i.imgur.com/BWo1Re2.png)
 ### Gnosis integration